lemondreamtobe/react-ellipsis/README.md

 ```
  some environment, css text-overflow: ellipsis dot not work, or not satisfied
  maybe you can try this lirbray
+ do text-overflow: ellipsis in js
+ this lirbray is base in jquery

 ```
 # usage